Cardinals vs. Diamondbacks Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt takes a two-game streak with at least one hit into this contest.
-In his last five games he is hitting .286 with a home run, three walks and four RBI.
+- Goldschmidt enters this matchup looking to extend his three-game hit streak.
+In his last five games he is hitting .300 with a home run, four walks and four RBI.

 Goldschmidt Recent Games